anishasr/plp_lab3/README.md

 3) Does your language use short-circuit evaluation?
 Include an example.
 <br><br> Yes, C does use short-circuit evaluation when evaluating boolean expressions.
 If the result of two operands can be determined by evaluating just the first expression, the second operand will not be evaluated.
-<br> For example, in the case of an '&&' (and) statement, if the first expression is false, the second expression does not need to be checked.
+<br><br> For example, in the case of an '&&' (and) statement, if the first expression is false, the second expression does not need to be checked.
-<br> In the case of an '||' (or) statement, if the first expression is true, the second expression does not need to be checked.
+<br><br> In the case of an '||' (or) statement, if the first expression is true, the second expression does not need to be checked.

 ## Code Example
  ```c